divyachapan/microsoft-365-docs/microsoft-365/enterprise/content-delivery-networks.md

 A CDN is a geographically distributed network consisting of proxy and file servers in datacenters connected by high-speed backbone networks.
 CDNs are used to reduce latency and load times for a specified set of files and objects in a web site or service.
 A CDN may have many thousands of endpoints for optimal servicing of incoming requests from any location.

-CDNs are commonly used to provide faster downloads of generic content for a web site or service such as Javascript files, icons and images, and can also provide private access to user content such as files in SharePoint Online document libraries, streaming media files, and custom code.
+CDNs are commonly used to provide faster downloads of generic content for a web site or service such as Javascript files, icons and images.

 CDNs are used by most enterprise cloud services.
 Cloud services like Microsoft 365 have millions of customers downloading a mix of proprietary content (such as emails) and generic content (such as icons) at one time.
 It's more efficient to put images everyone uses, like icons, as close to the user's computer as possible.
 It isn't practical for every cloud service to build CDN datacenters that store this generic content in every metropolitan area, or even in every major Internet hub around the world, so some of these CDNs are shared.